Fermi Estimates for Goal-Based Sports

 \[N_\text{shots} = \frac{FWTV}{A} \approx 31,\]

 which is too small by a factor of $2$.
-So already, we have some tension.
+So there is some tension.
 Finally, if we set

 • $\tau = 0.2\text{ s}$;